PACCAR Inc (PCAR) is ready for next Episode as it posted an annual sales of 28,820 M - News Daemon

 Sponsored

 Annual sales at Industrials sector company grew by 8.20% over the past five years.
-The company achieved an average annual earnings per share of 61.20%.
+Meanwhile, its annual earnings per share averaged 61.20%.
 With a float of $515.79 million, this company’s outstanding shares have now reached $785.25 million.

 Let’s look at the performance matrix of the company that is accounted for 31100 employees.
 In terms of profitability, gross margin is +16.45, operating margin of +12.73, and the pretax margin is +13.35.